Australian High Commission

 Accredited representation of Australia in New Zealand is the responsibility of the Australian Department of Foreign Affairs and Trade.

-The Australian High Commission in Wellington and the Australian Consulate-General in Auckland represent Australia in New Zealand, Cook Islands, Niue and Tokelau Islands.
-The general office hours for the Commission and the Consulate-General are 8.30am to 5.00pm weekdays.
+The Australian High Commission in Wellington and the Australian Consulate-General in Auckland represent Australia in New Zealand, Tokelau and Pitcairn Islands.

 Both diplomatic missions also act on behalf of Australian Government authorities by representing Australia's interests to government and business organisations.
-The Australian Trade Commission (Austrade), and Department of Immigration and Citizenship (DIAC) have offices in the Consulate-General while the Department of Defence have theirs at the High Commission.
+The Department of Home Affairs and the Department of Defence have offices at the High Commission.

-The Office of the Defence Advisor at the High Commission represents the Australian Defence Organisation, and liaises with their counterparts in New Zealand, the Cook Islands and Niue.
-For more information about the Australian Defence Force go to the Defence homepage at www.defence.gov.au
+The Office of the Defence Adviser at the High Commission represents the Australian Defence Organisation, and liaises with their counterparts in New Zealand, the Cook Islands and Niue.
+For more information about the Australian Defence Force, go to the Defence homepage at www.defence.gov.au